iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.11.00.005_01/report.md

 > When the app opens it now says that their services are not available in my state of Florida.
 But it is available....just for 'better insurance' such as Blue Cross Blue shield and the like.<br> :date: __2021-04-20 23:42:21__

 > Not used<br> :date: __2021-04-19 05:04:06__

-> App keeps crashing.
-I need to see my therapist.
-This sucks.
-What if someone was snowballing into a crisis situation and needed to talk?
-I'm pretty annoyed.<br> :date: __2021-04-09 13:28:51__